 The Paxton Centre, which is a cafe and art hub on the edge of Crystal Palace Park, where several artists are displaying.
 As well as enjoying some delicious falafel and a latte, I chatted to two women whose work was lovely, but very different.
 Caron Clarke paints delightful watercolours of urban scenes in bright colours.
 I was particularly taken with a picture of crows and another of a street bright with cherry blossom.

 Then I went upstairs and chatted with artist Dawn Codex, whose work is a fascinating contrast.
 Rather than bright colours and recognisable scenes, her mixed media canvasses are mostly stark monochrome and abstract.
 The description that Dawn offers is: "A dystopian-utopian commentary on ideas of a lost feminine, drawing on the rituals of ancient womanhood and exploring ideas of a futuristic feminine identity."
-The picture at the top shows Dawn and some of her work.
 Her work really resonated with me and I could have happily studied her art for a long while, except there were many more places to visit.

 Another artist offering a spiritual perspective was in a studio just off the Crystal Palace Triangle of main roads.
 Natalie Keegan produces visionary art inspired by her craniosacral work.
 She is a therapist as well as a painter and she says that her pictures are "visions of health".
 You can see Natalie by one of her pictures in the photo top right.